orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 1. Everybody will still be able to read the data given a CID or content hash via a simple `ipfs.dag.get` or `ipfs.get` call.
 2. The ACL can never change, which means you can't add/revoke other write permissions, and if you lose access to your IPFS node, you can never write to it either.

 Security is a vast topic.
 People can, and do, spend decades of their lives thinking about and working on securirty in all it's numerous aspects.
-In our case, we will approach security from three perspectives: Identity, Authorization and Identification.
+For the purposes of this tutorial, we will approach security from three perspectives: Encryption, Identity, and Authorization.

+### Encryping and decrypting your data

+#### What just happened?

 ### Distributed identity management

 Distributed identity is still a hotly contested topic, and frankly an unsolved problem, in our industry.
 However, many organizations have recently lept ahead with solutions and there will be more to come.
 [Metamask] and its ties to the ethereum blockchain, are one.

+#### What just happeened?

-### Authorization
+### Further Authorization

-### Identification
+#### What just happeened?

 ### Key takeaways